ScR Primary Transition

 - Selected School Name by Distance – Once the previous two slicers are set, all schools within the selected distance band and sector will appear in this slicer.
 Use this slicer to select or deselect schools to appear in the chart.

 - Year 5 Enrolment Year – use this slicer to select a cohort, i.e. the students who were enrolled in Year 5 in the selected calendar year.

 What should I look for?

 - Are principals enrolling more out-of-zone students than they should?

 - Are many students in the project high school’s feeder schools going onto non-government secondary schools?

 - Are there any high schools that are increasing or decreasing the number of students they take?
 If there have been no boundary changes this may indicate a change of parental choice.

 - The “unknown” component is made up of students who were not enrolled in NSW in year 7 (either out of state or outside Australia), and students who were enrolled in a NSW non-government school and did not do the NAPLAN 7 assessment.

 - Be aware that the “unknown” component may be quite large until 2-3 years after the selected Year 5 enrolment year.
-This is because for children who went onto non-government high schools, there is no data available until data is released for their NAPLAN 7 exam in August.
+This is because, for children who went to non-government high schools, there is no data available until data is released for their NAPLAN 7 exam in August.
 Once this is released, we will be able to track which schools those students have gone to.

-- Note that because there is a 2 year lag in the availability of this data, we have hidden the latest 2 calendar years from this report.
-This is not a report error.
+- Note that because there is a 2-year lag in the availability of this data, we have hidden the latest 2 calendar years from this report.
+This is not a reporting error.